-The oversight and implementation of this Sexual Misconduct Policy is the responsibility of the Title IX Coordinator.
 The Title IX Coordinator can be reached at 601-635-6267.
 To reach the Title IX Coordinator after hours or in an emergency, please contact Campus Police at 601-527-8939 or call 911.

 E. Definition of Terms

 Sexual misconduct can be defined as any physical act of a sexual nature perpetrated against an individual without consent or when an individual is unable to freely give consent, including, but not limited to, sexual harassment, sexual violence, sexual exploitation, stalking, cyber-stalking, bullying and cyber-bullying, aiding or facilitating the commission of a violation, and/or retaliation.